tickberry/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9 taks 9a script that prints the result of power divided by DIVIDE followed by a new line 10 task 10 a script that displays the result
- 11-task 11 a sscript that converts a number from base 2 to base 10
+ 11-task 11 a sscript that converts a number from base 2 to base 10 a script that prints all possible combinations of two letters except 00